Setting Up Shop: Tips for Building a Successful Patreon Creator Page

 Now imagine the same scenario but the creator’s video is one minute long and their description is to the point (clearly states what they create and what your pledge will go towards.)
 In those two minutes, you get so excited about pledging to the creator that you click that “become a patron” button and BAM—you have successfully made an ongoing pledge to the creator!

-Reward Your Patrons
+Reward Your Patrons with awesome benefits

 Your patrons are your absolute biggest fans who have made a commitment to continuously pay for your work.
 Why not show them your appreciation with a little something extra?
-Rewards can be as simple as allowing patrons access to your patron-only feed or as extravagant as a behind-the-scenes video of your creative process.
+Benefits can be as simple as allowing patrons access to your patron-only feed or as extravagant as a behind-the-scenes video of your creative process.

 Launch Before You Launch